-Sickle cell anemia is caused by a genetic mutation that leads to the production of abnormal hemoglobin known as sickle hemoglobin.
+Sickle cell disease is caused by a genetic mutation that leads to the production of abnormal hemoglobin known as sickle hemoglobin.
 Sickle hemoglobin binds less oxygen than normal, lowering the oxygen-carrying capacity of the blood.
 Sickle hemoglobin also leads to sickle-shaped red blood cells, which interfere with blood flow and increase the viscosity (thickness and stickiness) of the blood.

-Kind of blood transfusions
+Kinds of blood transfusions